-The Idea Fund provides cash awards to up to 10 artists, associations of artists and/or curators that create and showcase new work that involves the public via process, production, or presentation.
-The Idea Fund will accept proposals from artists/curators focusing on the visual arts, performance, film, video, new media, social practice, and interdisciplinary projects.
+The Idea Fund provides cash to artists, collectives, and/or curators for the creatiion of new work that involves the public via process, production, or presentation.
+The Idea Fund accepts proposals from artists/curators focusing on the visual arts, performance, film, video, new media, social practice, and interdisciplinary projects.

 Projects may include an exhibition or exhibition series; a public art project; a one-time event or performance; the ongoing work of a collective, collaborative, or artist space; an online project or publication; an artist residency; a series of screenings; and more.
 The Idea Fund seeks to support new works with the resulting project activities accessible and presented to the public.